 What does “TBD” mean?

 For projects in which the country providing the financing is confirmed but the specific financing institution is not, the financing institution is listed as “To Be Determined”.

 Does the tracker show all the plants in each country?

-No, the tracker only shows plants identified to have foreign government support through loans, insurance, equity investment, or EPC involvement.
+No, the tracker only shows plants identified to have foreign government support through loans, insurance, or equity investment.
 The GCPFT does not include private financial institutions, nor does it cover projects that solely receive domestic support – meaning many projects in India and China are excluded.

 Improving the Tracker

 What if I find an error or a missing project?

 Please use the contact form to let us know about any errors or omissions.